suranjanabasu/spring-vault-example/vault_mysql/README.md

 # Connecting to MYSQL using Hashicorp Vault and Spring Boot

-# TO GET STARTED :
+# To get started :
 You will need the following:

 * mysql up and running